Rocky Seto: Coaching career

 After playing for the Trojans, Seto joined the coaching staff in 1999 as a volunteer assistant under then-head coach Paul Hackett, working with the defense and special teams.
 In 2000, he served as an administrative graduate assistant, and with the arrival of head coach Pete Carroll in 2001, he became a graduate assistant involved in the defense, working with the general defense in 2001 and safeties in 2002.
 In 2003, he became a full coach, in charge of safeties, and from 2004 to 2005 he coached linebackers.
 From 2006 to 2010, he coached the USC secondary.
 In 2008, former college teammate Kris Richard joined the staff as a graduate assistant.

 In 2006, Seto turned down a job to coach the secondary of the NFL's Buffalo Bills.
 When USC offensive coordinator Steve Sarkisian departed to take the head coaching position at Washington in late 2008, he offered Seto the position of defensive coordinator.
 He opted to stay at USC and continue coaching the secondary, along with a raise and the additional title of assistant head coach for defense.
-On January 7, 2009, Carroll promoted Seto to USC Defensive coordinator.
+On January 7, 2009, Carroll promoted Seto to defensive coordinator.

 Seto was not retained when Lane Kiffin became the head coach at USC.
 He was replaced by Kiffin's father, Monte.

 In 2010, Seto joined Pete Carroll's coaching staff for the NFL's Seattle Seahawks.
 He won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

 In 2015, the Seahawks announced that Seto had been promoted to assistant head coach/defense.

 In January 2017, Seto announced that he was leaving his position with the Seahawks to join the Baptist ministry.
 He now serves as a pastor in La Puente, California.